orghmoitr/dotfiles/README.md

 # dotfiles
-My Configurations Files for Emacs and Others
+My Configuration Files for Emacs and Others